lijunyi7/nicole---claire/edu-gen/README.md

 This will:
 1. Generate a JSON script using OpenAI GPT-4o-mini
 2. Validate the script against the schema
-3. Synthesize audio using OpenAI TTS
-4. Save both files to `outputs/` directory
+3. Save the script to `outputs/scripts/` directory

 ### Individual Components